 In conjunction with NRHD, NOSORH established its annual Community Star Recognition Program, sharing a collection of stories of those who are making a difference and positively impacting their communities in several vital health-related areas.
-In 2020, NOSORH received 84 nominations representing 48 states.
-This year, NOSORH hopes to share stories of Community Stars from all 50 states.
+NOSORH invites you to help make sure that a Community Star is featured from coast to coast and every place in between in 2022!

 The Community Star Recognition Program is designed to honor those whose contributions are making a difference in rural through collaboration, education, innovation, and communication.
-The 2021 Community Star Selection Committee will review and evaluate nominations, making recommendations for which stories to include in this year’s book and other NRHD activities based on the following merits.
+The 2022 Community Star Selection Committee will review and evaluate submissions after the closing of the nomination period, and make recommendations for which stories to include in this year’s book and other NRHD activities based on the following merits.
 Nominee’s work and accomplishments should include at least one of the following:

 - Demonstrate that they contribute to cultivating a vital, innovative rural health landscape and infrastructure